Better-Conversations/docs.bettercourses.org/source/course/index.rst

 this material and build their own work on top of it.

-The Foundation undertakes a number of activities to support people in delivering the course that are outlined in the `Work with Us <work-with-us>`_ section.
+The Foundation undertakes a number of activities to support people in delivering the course that are outlined in the `Work with Us </work-with-us/index.html>`_ section.

 Note that accessing the course content requires you to log in with your email address.